 - Gender (men and women after menopause are at greater risk)

-For more information about reducing your risk factors for stroke, see your family doctor, review information from the American Heart Association at www.americanheart.org, or visit the National Stroke Association website: www.stroke.org.
+For more information about reducing your risk factors for stroke, see your family doctor, review information from the American Heart Association at www.americanheart.org, or visit the National Stroke Association website at www.stroke.org.